7. The Principles of Praying and Supplicating to God

 Excerpted from “Chapter 17” of Interpretations of the Mysteries of God’s Words to the Entire Universe in The Word Appears in the Flesh

-Excerpted from “The Significance and Practice of Prayer” in Records of Christ’s Talks
+Excerpted from “The Significance of Prayer and Its Practice” in Records of Christ’s Talks

 There is nothing God despises more than the prayers of religious ceremony.
 Prayers to God are only accepted when they are sincere.
 If you have nothing sincere to say, then keep quiet; do not always speak false words and blindly make oaths before God, trying to deceive Him, talking about how much you love Him, about how much you wish to be loyal to Him.
 If you are incapable of achieving your desires, if you lack this resolve and stature, do not, under any circumstances, pray thus before God.
 That is ridicule.
 Ridicule means making fun of someone, trifling with them.
 When people pray before God with this kind of disposition, then at the very least, this is deception.
 At worst, if you do this often, then you are of utterly contemptible character.
 If God were to condemn you, it would be called blasphemy!
 People have no reverence toward God, they do not know how to revere God, or how to love and satisfy Him.
 If the truth is not clear to them, or their disposition is corrupt, God will let it slide.
 But they bring such character before God, and treat God as the unbelievers treat other people.
 Moreover, they solemnly kneel before Him in prayer, using these words to try and wheedle God, and when they are finished, they not only feel no self-reproach, but also have no sense of the seriousness of their actions.
 That being the case, is God with them?
 Can someone who is utterly without the presence of God be enlightened and illuminated?
 Can they be enlightened with the truth?
 (No, they can’t.)
 Then they are in trouble.
 Have you prayed thus many times?
 Do you do so often?
 When people spend too long in the outside world, they reek of society’s stench, their scummy nature is amplified, and they become suffused with satanic poisons and ways of living; what come from their mouths are words of falseness and deceit, they speak without thinking, or else speak words that always contain nothing but their own motivations and aims, and seldom have the proper motivations.
 These are serious problems.
 When people take these satanic philosophies and ways of living before God, do they not offend God’s disposition?